Nitue/saunottaja-discord-bot/README.md

 # Saunottaja Discord Bot

-Somewhat specific bot for a specific discord server.
+Saunottaja is a Discord bot which can find out what Steam games you and your friends could play together.

 Currently the bot can:

-1. find out what Steam games you can play with the tagged users
+1. find out what Steam games you can play with the tagged users.
+E.g. `@Saunottaja letsplay @You @YourFriend @YourAnotherFriend`
-2. suggest a random game you can play with tagged users
+2. suggest a random game you can play with tagged users.
+E.g. `@Saunottaja letsplay random @You @YourFriend @YourAnotherFriend`

 ## Things to do